 When a report has many unique values, Adobe provides functionality to ensure that the most important values appear in your report.
-Unique variable values collected after approximately 500,000 existing values are listed under a dimension item labeled Low-Traffic.
+Unique variable values collected beyond a certain threshold (see below) are listed under a dimension item labeled Low-Traffic.

 How Low-Traffic works

-- Reporting is not affected if the variable does not reach 500,000 unique values in a given month.
+- Reporting is not affected if the variable does not reach the low threshold in a given month.

-- When a variable reaches 500,000 unique values, data begins to be bucketed under Low-Traffic.
+- When a variable reaches the low threshold, data begins to be bucketed under Low-Traffic.
 Each value beyond this threshold goes through the following logic: